 CC — Carbon Copy routing to list of people.
 Do not retweet (or the recipients get tweet-bombed).

-CR — Creator Role."
+cr— Creator code.
+Essentially a more multipurpose version of "BY @someone" when more than one author or producer created the work.
 Based on Dublin Core meta data standards.
 Signifies that @name mentioned before the CR code had some kind of creative authorship or moderating role in relation to the Tweet or resource.
 The precise role is beyond the scope of the code, and a level of detail that cannot be conveyed in a tweet.
 This code at least affirms there is such a role relationship to be further discovered.

 Code Glossaries